Hybrid quantum-classical chaotic NEMS: Introduction

 In the last few years the hybrid systems consisting of the spin and mechanical parts named as Nano-electromechanical systems (NEMS) generated a lot of interest \cite{Naik2009,Connell2010,Alegre2011,Stannigel2010,Safavi-Naeini2011,Camerer2011,Eichenfield2009,Safavi-Naeini2012,Brahms2012,Nunnenkamp2012,Khalili2012,Meaney2011,Atalaya2011,Rabl2010, Prants2011,Ludwig2010,Schmidt2010,Karabalin2009,Chotorlishvili_2011, Shevchenko2012,Liu2010,Shevchenko2010,Zueco2009,Cohen2013,Rabl2009, Zhou2010,Chotorlishvili2013}.
 In these systems the spin subsystem is always described quantum-mechanically and the mechanical subsystem ( {\it i. e.}, the oscillator) can be considered either in quantum or classical (linear or nonlinear) regimes.
 All these cases need special mathematical description and show the realization of a physical features.
 Our interest here concerns the case when cantilever coupled to the NV center performs nonlinear oscillations.
 For more details about the model in question, we refer to the earlier works \cite{Chotorlishvili_2011,Chotorlishvili2013,Toklikishvili2017}.
 In particular, we assume that kicks of the external driving field force the classical motion of the cantilever and the overlapping of nonlinear resonances may induce the chaotic motion of the cantilever.
 The chaoticity of the motion of the cantilever extends to the quantum spin dynamics via the cantilever-spin coupling term.
+The spin of the NV center is described by spin triplet $S=1$, with $m_s=-1,\ 0,\ {\rm{and}} \ 1$.
+States $\vert-1\rangle$ and $\vert 1\rangle$ are separated by potential barrier $D\hat S_z^2\approx \hbar\omega_0$, where $\omega_0=2.88$GHz.
+In what follows we set $\hbar=1$.
+Hamiltonian of the NV center has the form \cite{Rabl2009}: